 Guess what!?
 The Spanish edition also goes for black & white, but with weirder pictures, I would say.
 There’s such a big contrast between the Dutch edition, with children on the covers, and the Spanish edition, which looks quite erotic.

 The German edition looks much more appealing, using graphic illustrations instead of photos of real people.
-I like this one a lot – the colors, the images, the aura of the books – everything!
+I like this one a lot – the colours, the images, the aura of the books – everything!

 Another wonderful edition is the Italian one ❤ Colorful, yet simple enough to spark interest, modern and a bit girly.
 Great combination!